Do I Hire a Divorce Lawyer Before He Does?

 - Do mothers automatically get custody of the children?

-- Can I relocate to another state with the children?
+- Can I relocate out of Las Vegas with the children?

 - How much will he pay in child support?